Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 xdg-open frames.pdf
 ```
 ---
-If the robot is not moving when using the joint commands, confirm that the `/scaled_joint_trajectory_controller/joint_trajectory` has a subscriber by running
+If the robot is not moving when using the joint commands on URSim, confirm that the `/scaled_joint_trajectory_controller/joint_trajectory` has a subscriber by running
 ```bash
 ros2 topic info /scaled_joint_trajectory_controller/joint_trajectory
 ```